Corns and Calluses-Is There A Cure?

 Today we will discuss what corns and calluses are, what causes them, and we will discuss treatment solutions.

 Calluses are areas of thickened skin cells, designed to protect the body from harm.
 A callus is the body’s response to protect the skin from breakdown, cuts, or abrasions.
 For instance, powerlifters and bodybuilders always develop calluses on their hands.
-These are caused from lifting a variety of weight, usually very heavy Olympic bars or dumbbells, on a regular basis.
+These are caused by lifting a variety of weight, usually very heavy Olympic bars or dumbbells, on a regular basis.
 Likewise, calluses form on our feet as a result of how we walk, friction in our shoes, or over bony prominences to protect our feet.
 Calluses can also add cushion to body areas.

 Over time, as your feet are under constant stress, calluses can build up to an unhealthy thickness which may cause your shoes to fit improperly, alter your gait, or cause you pain or discomfort.
 Fortunately, calluses can be easily managed once they are brought under control.

 Corns are simply localized calluses.
 They are round, hard areas on your foot that have been under focal pressure for a prolonged period of time.
-A corn is incredibly painful because the pressure shoots right up the nerve endings in the foot.
+Corn is incredibly painful because the pressure shoots right up the nerve endings in the foot.
 Ouch!
 Some people have corns with minimal issues, while others are unable to walk under the crippling pain.
 If you are experiencing such pain and discomfort, contact your foot care nurse immediately. (link to book appointment form).
 A professional and qualified foot care nurse will likely be able to remove your corns in one visit.